mookor/dota2_Arduino_HomeAssistant/README.md

 + Temperature and humidity readings can be tracked through a Telegram bot, with the ability to create graphs for different time intervals and view current readings.

 ![alt text](data/tg_example.png)

+*charts are not supported right now, refactoring of the bot is required.
+There are implemented graphs from commit:* `68ac399d1c689f7ca0e62529d537f7c81e8da1c6`

 ## Description of Operation and System Preparation

 ### Installation